okta/okta-aws-cli/README.md

 ### Web command settings

-If the OIDC Native App doesn't also have the `okta.apps.read` grant the client ID of the [Okta AWS Federation](https://www.okta.com/integrations/aws-account-federation/) integration application is also required.
+If the OIDC Native App doesn't also have the `okta.apps.read` grant (for admin users) or the `okta.users.read.self` grant (for non-admin users) the client ID of the [Okta AWS Federation](https://www.okta.com/integrations/aws-account-federation/) integration application is also required.